naddison36/digital-dollar-ethereum/README.md

 ## Financial Institution Digital Currencies
 There are few ways financial institutions can issue their own digital currency.
 The main ones are:
-1. issue directly to their customers with no interoperability with other financial institutions
+1. issue directly to their customers with no interoperability with other financial institutions.

 ![Issued by a Financial Institution directly to customers](./images/FinancialInstitutionDirectlyIssued.png)

 2. issue on a platform like Ripple that allows market makers to bridge the movement of fiat-backed tokens between financial institutions.

 ![Issued by a Financial Institution to a blockchain](./images/FinancialInstitutionPlatformIssued.png)

 Problems with financial institutions issuing digital currencies: